WesH0use/AWS_Developer_Notes/SQS_Developmnt.md

 Web Identity Token credentials from the environment or container.

 The instance profile credentials step in the default provider chain is available only when running your application on an Amazon EC2 instance, but provides the greatest ease of use and best security when working with Amazon EC2 instances.
 You can also pass an InstanceProfileCredentialsProvider instance directly to the client constructor to get instance profile credentials without proceeding through the entire default provider chain.

+### You work as a developer doing contract work for the government on AWS gov cloud.
+Your applications use Amazon Simple Queue Service (SQS) for its message queue service.
+Due to recent hacking attempts, security measures have become stricter and require you to store data in encrypted queues.
+Which of the following steps can you take to meet your requirements without making changes to the existing code?

+**Enable SQS KMS encryption**

+Server-side encryption (SSE) lets you transmit sensitive data in encrypted queues.
+SSE protects the contents of messages in queues using keys managed in AWS Key Management Service (AWS KMS).

+AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud.
+When you use Amazon SQS with AWS KMS, the data keys that encrypt your message data are also encrypted and stored with the data they protect.

+You can choose to have SQS encrypt messages stored in both Standard and FIFO queues using an encryption key provided by AWS Key Management Service (KMS).